What is child labor and how can we end it?

 🔹 Invest in social protection

-Social protection is crucial in combating poverty which is a major contributor to child labor.
+Ensuring a strong system of social protection is vital to combat poverty which is a major contributor to child labor.
 Integrated services, such as those in the child protection and schooling sectors, should be used in conjunction with cash transfers.
 It is important to introduce or expand child benefits/cash transfers with the goal of eliminating child poverty, increasing school attendance, and improving access to healthcare.
 It is also crucial to observe the effects of these investments.

 🔹 Register every new birth